dwellons/DonationLog/DesignDocuments/UserStories.md

 ### Report an Issue

-As any donation, I want to be able to report an issue to the System Administrator.
+As any user, I want to be able to report an issue to the System Administrator.